codemagic-ci-cd/codemagic-docs/content/publishing/publishing-to-google-play.md

 ---
-description: Deploy the Flutter app to Google Play
+description: Deploy a Flutter app to Google Play using the Flutter UI
 title: Google Play
 weight: 2
 ---